ambrop72/aprinter/README.md

   * For use with multiple extruders, a g-code post-processor is provided to translate tool commands into motion of individual axes which the firmware understands.
 If you have a fan on each extruder, the post-processor can control the fans so that only the fan for the current extruder is on.
+  * Experimental support for lasers (PWM output with a duty cycle proportional to the current speed).
   * Constant-acceleration motion with look-ahead planning.
 To speed up calculations, the firmware will only calculate a new plan every LookaheadCommitCount commands.
 Effectively, this allows increasing the lookahead count without an asymptotic increase of processing time, only limited by the available RAM.